Weilerbach: Controversy

 In 2008, the Department of Defense approved $400 million to expand and renovate the existing hospital, contingent upon congressional support for the funding.
-In 2010, the proposal was changed to total replacement and relocation from Landstuhl to Weilerbach, with increased funding of up to $1.2 billion (USD).
+In 2010, the proposal was changed to total replacement and relocation from Landstuhl to Weilerbach, with increased funding of up to US$1.2 billion.
 Both plans were met with some opposition, both within the US and in Germany.
 Congressional leaders and Pentagon officials have questioned the need and costs of the new hospital, in light of the reduction of forces in Germany, the withdrawal of troops from Iraq, and the reduction of the military presence in Afghanistan.
 Some Germans who deem the wars in Iraq and Afghanistan illegal and are opposed to continued US military presence in Germany consider the significant financial commitment to medical facilities to imply an intention for long-term occupation.
 Concerns about deforestation at the new site, as well as potential for groundwater pollution have also been expressed.
 The suggested removal of the hospital from Landstuhl has led to concerns that the economy of Landstuhl will suffer.

-A different view is that a new hospital would be advantageous to the local economy; it would stimulate the state's building industry, with estimates of putting up to one billion dollars (USD) into the local economy over the long term.
+A different view is that a new hospital would be advantageous to the local economy; it would stimulate the state's building industry, with estimates of putting up to one billion U.S. dollars into the local economy over the long term.

 Scope of the new facilities

 The proposed new hospital would combine the medical facilities from nearby Ramstein Air Base, and the existing LRMC hospital into one co-located medical center.
 The LRMC provides treatment for more than 245,000 U.S. military personnel and their families within the European Command.
 LRMC is also the evacuation and treatment center for all injured U.S. service members and contractors as well as members of 44 coalition forces serving in Afghanistan, Iraq, as well as Africa Command, Central Command, European Command and Pacific Command.

+The German government had to answer parliamentary inquiries and questions from journalists regarding the planned BSL-3 laboratory, explaining that the lab's purpose would not be experimental research but screening patients for pathogens.